nexcore-222/fun-with-small-projects/README.md

 # Fun with small projects

-A collection of silly and fun web-based small projects made with HTML, CSS, and JavaScript.
+A collection of silly and fun web-based small projects made with HTML, CSS, JavaScript and Python.
 Perfect for learning, experimenting or just having fun!

 ## Games